George H. Steuart (politician): Politics

 Politically, Steuart was a Loyalist, his interests being closely aligned with those of the Calvert family, proprietors of the colony of Maryland.
-In 1742 Charles Calvert, 5th Baron Baltimore (1699–1751) sent his eldest but illegitimate son, Benedict Swingate Calvert, then aged around 10 or 20 years old, to Maryland and placed him in Steuart's care.Eby, Jerrilynn, p.76, Laying the Hoe: a Century of Iron Manufacturing in Stafford County, Virginia, Vol 1, Heritage Books (2007).
-Retrieved 19 January 2010 The boy was provided with a tutor, the Italian Onorio Razzolini, and lived at Steuart's "old-fashioned house" on Francis St in Annapolis.
+In 1742 Charles Calvert, 5th Baron Baltimore (1699–1751) sent his eldest but illegitimate son, Benedict Swingate Calvert, then aged around 10 or 20 years old, to Maryland and placed him in Steuart's care.
+The boy was provided with a tutor, the Italian Onorio Razzolini, and lived at Steuart's "old-fashioned house" on Francis St in Annapolis.

 Steuart evidently benefited from the Calvert family's patronage as he went on to hold a number of important Colonial offices.
 In 1753 he was appointed lieutenant-colonel of The Horse Militia under Governor Horatio Sharpe, and he was Deputy Secretary of Maryland from 1755 to 1756.
-He served two one year terms as Mayor of Annapolis, from 1759 to 1761 and from 1763 to 1764.George Steuart at www.politicalgraveyard.com Retrieved 19 January 2010 He was a judge of the Land Office (1755–1775), Kilty, John, p.270, The Land-holder's Assistant, and Land-office Guide...from the Proprietary Government Dobbin and Murphy (1808) Retrieved 21 January 2010 an office created in around 1715 to resolve disputes over title to land in the colony.
+He served two one year terms as Mayor of Annapolis, from 1759 to 1761 and from 1763 to 1764.
+He was a judge of the Land Office (1755–1775), an office created in around 1715 to resolve disputes over title to land in the colony.

-Steuart was also member of the "Council of Twelve", and a judge of the Court of Admiralty.Quinan, John Russel, p.163, Medical Annals of Baltimore from 1608 to 1880 BiblioLife (2008) Retrieved Jan 2010 In recognition of his services, Lord Baltimore appears to have given Steuart the nickname "Honest Steuart", a sobriquet later thrown back at him by his political enemies.
+Steuart was also member of the "Council of Twelve", and a judge of the Court of Admiralty.
+In recognition of his services, Lord Baltimore appears to have given Steuart the nickname "Honest Steuart", a sobriquet later thrown back at him by his political enemies.

 Maryland politics could evidently be rancorous.
 Court records show that Steuart and his successor as Annapolis mayor, Michael MacNamara, were both required "to post a bond to keep the peace...especially with each other".

 Steuart returned to Scotland in 1758 to inherit the estate of Argaty, near Doune, Perthshire, through his mother Mary Hume (also spelled "Home"), and other estates through his father.
 By 1761 Steuart was back in Maryland; a series of letters dated March 1761 shows him, as Commissioner of the Loan Office, attempting to collect taxes due to the Proprietary Government from Sheriffs who were behind in their payments.